HomeGuidesRecipesAPI EndpointsRelease NotesCommunity

 Adding Connectors to Layar

-In order to create and manage your connectors (excluding Twitter), we'll be using the LiveSourceApi.
-Ensure you've followed the setup instructions in the Getting Started Guide and then instantiate the LiveSourceApi as shown below.
+In order to create and manage your connectors, we'll be using the /layar/liveSourceURL.
+Ensure you've followed the setup instructions in the Getting Started Guide to ensure your API calls are authenticated.

 Creating a New Connector Body